Callgent/callgent-docs/docs/developers/guide.md

 ---
 sidebar_position: 1
-keywords: [callgent architecture explained, how callgent works, callgent system components, benefits of using callgent, how to connect services using callgent, asynchronous tasks with callgent, semantic invocation in callgent, diagram of callgent product architecture, callgent technology overview, explore callgent intelligent invocation, how callgent integrates into APIs, understanding callgent’s system flow, callgent adaptive communication methods, leveraging callgent for business efficiency, how callgent supports digital ecosystems, next-gen communication with callgent]
+keywords: [callgent architecture explained, how callgent works, callgent system components, how to connect services using callgent, semantic invocation in callgent, diagram of callgent product architecture, how callgent integrates into APIs, understanding callgent’s system flow,Integration Platform as a Service, iPaaS]
 description: Explore the innovative architecture of Callgent, where services and users are encapsulated behind callgents to seamlessly connect through web, chat, email, and APIs.
 Learn how semantic invocations enhance interactions.
 ---